What is it?

 If you meet the criteria listed above, you are then eligible to be hired by a school district on a Provisional Certificate.
 The first step is to indicate on your resume and cover letter that you are currently eligible for a provisional certificate.
 We recommend that you include the following statement on the "Education and Certification" section of your resume":

-- I am currently enrolled in an approved program for Teacher Certification in (list certification area here) at Missouri State University, and am eligible for a Provisional Certificate to Teach in that area.
+- I am currently enrolled in an approved program for Certification in (list certification area here) at Missouri State University, and am eligible for a Provisional Certificate in that area.

 The next step is to start contacting school districts to inquire about jobs.
 For more information on the job search process, visit our Job search website.
 If you are offered a position on a provisional certificate, you will then need to follow the steps below to actually apply for the certificate.